Created: 10/22/2013 3:05 PM WHEC.com

 As of Tuesday, Oct.
 22, 2013, at least 2,150 members of the U.S. military had died in Afghanistan as a result of the U.S.-led invasion of Afghanistan in late 2001, according to an Associated Press count.

-The AP count is one less than the Defense Department’s tally, last updated Monday at 10 a.m.
+The AP count is the same as the Defense Department’s tally, last updated Tuesday at 10 a.m.
 EDT.

-The AP count of total OEF casualties outside of Afghanistan is nine more than the department’s tally.
+The AP count of total OEF casualties outside of Afghanistan is three more than the department’s tally.

 The Defense Department also counts three military civilian deaths.

 Since the start of U.S. military operations in Afghanistan, 19,415 U.S. service members have been wounded in hostile action, according to the Defense Department.